yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 ## Hash Tables

 **Simple Explanation**: A hash table (or dictionary in Python) is a data structure that stores key-value pairs.
+Hash tables are a cornerstone of efficient algorithmic design, offering rapid access to data.
+Key attributes include:

+- **Speed**: Hash tables typically allow for constant time average complexity for search operations, making data retrieval swift.
+- **Key-Value Pairs**: Data is stored in key-value pairs, where each unique key maps to a specific value.
+- **Collisions**: Since multiple keys might hash to the same index, handling collisions is essential.
+Common strategies include chaining (where each table entry references a list of all key-value pairs that hash to the same index) and open addressing (where alternative slots are sought in the array).
+- **Dynamic Resizing**: To maintain efficiency, a hash table can be resized, often doubling its capacity when it's about to be filled and halving when it's less used.
+- **Use Cases**: They're invaluable for tasks like data deduplication, counting distinct elements, and cache implementations.

+The design and implementation of a hash table significantly influence the efficiency of algorithms that utilize it.

 **Example**:
 Count the frequency of each character in a string.